 We do not accept specific room requests on our housing application but we do allow students to provide their highest rate preference.
 Residential Life will not place students into an assignment that is more expensive than the rate they indicate on their housing application.
 Please note that all placements are based on vacancies and while we do our best to meet a student's preferred rate, we cannot guarantee that a request for a specific room rate will result in placement in a room type that matches that rate.

 The majority of housing for first year students will be in traditional doubles (Rate 1).

 When will new students be notified of their assignments?

-New students will be notified of their housing assignments by August 1, 2018.
+New students will be notified of their housing assignments in early August for fall semester residents and in early January for spring semester residents.
 We will first release the news that assignments are visible on our social media pages, so make sure that you like and follow UConn Residential Life on Facebook, Twitter, and Instagram so that you don't miss out!